Avergrove/avergroves-learning-notes/docs/tetris/DPC_tips.md

         - LOJ box on left, OSZ glob in center, T piece as cake on top, and I piece on far right.

 - I DPC is painful, learn them one by one.
 It's crucial you pay attention to piece order.

-- Ordered by brainpower needed.
-- 1: O -> I (Fake Butter DPC)
-- 2: I -> O ( O -> J/L) (Unnamed DPC, Io Jello)
-- 3: I -> O ( O -> L, S -> Z) (Pelican DPC)
-- 3: I -> O ( O -> L, Z -> S) (Stick DPC)

-- 4: JL -> O -> I (Kuruma DPC, Optional but it's a reusable solution for SZ and O DPC)

-- Genral
-    - TSD: You more or less just imagine orange has to go left, blue has to go right.
-- Kuruma DPC (JL -> O -> I)
-    - It's kuruma again, shared by SZ, and O DPC!
-Beautiful!
-    - TSD: Anyway it's simple, put I on one side, build hamburger on that side.
-JL should be pointing towards each other with the lower pointing at wall.
-    - Solving it is easy, just build an LOJ box.
-You can figure out the rest.
 - Pelican DPC
     - TSD Section:
         - To determine correct side, pay attention to S/Z